-The 2014 season will be Jeff Schmedding’s 11th year on the Eastern Washington coaching staff.
-He will coach safeties for the fourth year after coaching linebackers the previous two seasons.
-He has also served as coordinator of EWU special teams since 2008.
+The 2015 season will be Jeff Schmedding’s 12th year on the Eastern Washington coaching staff, but first season as defensive coordinator.
+He will coach safeties for the fifth year after coaching linebackers the previous two seasons.
+He also served as coordinator of EWU special teams from 2008-2014.

 Two of EWU’s safeties in 2013 earned All-Big Sky Conference accolades, including UCLA transfer Tevin McDonald.
 He earned third team All-Big Sky honors and Allen Brown earned honorable mention.

 Schmedding’s safeties in 2012 featured Academic All-American Jeff Minnerly, Freshman All-American Jordan Tonani and second team All-Big Sky selection Brown.
 Tonani also earned honorable mention All-Big Sky honors after Minnerly suffered a broken clavicle early in the year.

 In 2010 and 2011, Schmedding coached All-America safety Matt Johnson, who earned first team All-Big Sky Conference honors both seasons before being drafted in the fourth round of the NFL Draft by the Dallas Cowboys.
 Minnerly was honorable mention All-Big Sky both seasons.
 Schmedding also coached cornerbacks in 2011, a group which included eventual three-time first team All-Big Sky selection T.J.
 Lee III.
 In 2010, Eastern led the NCAA Championship Subdivision in interceptions with 26 as EWU won the NCAA Division I title.